-I am a senior lecturer and researcher at the Faculty of Law, Institute of Public Law at the University of Berne, Switzerland, specializing in animal law, environmental law, and climate law.
+I am a Senior Lecturer and Researcher at the Faculty of Law, Institute of Public Law at the University of Berne, Switzerland, specializing in climate law, animal law, and environmental law, and operate as a Research Group Leader for the Oeschger Centre for Climate Change Research (OCCR) at the University of Berne, Switzerland.
 I hold a doctoral degree in international law and animal law from the University of Basel, Switzerland, and an LL.M. from Harvard Law School.
 In my habilitation thesis, I address the global phenomenon of climate change as a disruptive factor of social organization, with a focus on Swiss constitutional and administrative law.
 In particular, I am interested in examining whether the traditional legislative, judicial, and enforcement mechanisms of Swiss constitutional and administrative law are apt to meet impending climate change challenges, or whether they need to be adapted, in some cases even fundamentally redesigned.

 I earned my PhD in Law in 2016 from the University of Basel, Switzerland, as part of the doctoral program “Law and Animals – Ethics at Crossroads,” under the supervision of Anne Peters.
 My PhD thesis examined the possibility and admissibility of applying national animal protection standards to animals in foreign countries – an approach widely accepted and practised in environmental, human rights, and economic law, yet unexplored in animal law.
 My monograph Protecting Animals Within and Across Borders: Extraterritorial Jurisdiction and the Challenges of Globalization, published by Oxford University Press in 2019, builds and expands on this work.
 In my postdoctoral research at Harvard Law School, I have focused on topics at the intersection of environmental and animal law, such as the status of animals in environmental law, just transition in agriculture, problems of agricultural exceptionalism from a human rights perspective, and interspecies migration challenges.
 My work as a postdoctoral fellow at Queen’s University, Department of Philosophy, addressed the issue of animal labour, exploring if (and how) the recognition of animal labour can pave the way for a just interspecies society.
 I have also published and am interested in ways to institutionalize animal agency, be it through changing the legal status of animals (here, the main thrust of my research is on animal labor), multispecies ethnographies, guidelines for respectful research with (rather than on) animals), victim standing in criminal law, or the “animal personality turn”.
 Many of my publications are available or linked on this website.
 If you cannot access my work or would like to get access to raw data, do not hesitate to get in touch.